Learn from experienced local weavers Angie Parker and Penny Wheeler on this three-day masterclass.

 The course will take place at Bath School of Art and Design in central Bath.

-The fee for this course is £265, inclusive of all materials.
+The fee for this course will be updated here soon.
+The fee for the programme in July 2019 was £265, inclusive of materials.

 What to bring